Bone cancer is a malignant tumour that arises from the cells that make up the bones of the body.

 Bone Cancer Treatment

 Treatment for bone cancer depends on the type of bone cancer you have and how far it has spread.
 Most people have a combination of:

-Generally, bone cancer is much easier to cure in otherwise healthy people whose cancer hasn’t spread.
+Generally, bone cancer is much easier to cure, especially for healthy people whose cancer hasn’t spread.